 Hemp is a plant that has been harvested for a variety of purposes for over 10,000 years and is used worldwide for fiber, food, and oil.
 Hemp fibers are used for making paper, fabric, rope, and building materials.
 Hemp oil is extracted from hemp seeds and have little or no THC.

 What is CBD?

 CBD, short for Cannabidiol, is a natural compound derived from the leaves, stalks, and flowers produced by the Cannabis Sativa family of plants.
-Hemp and marijuana each produce CBD and THC at different levels of concentration.
+Hemp and marijuana plants each produce CBD and THC.

 How is CBD consumed?

 Ingesting: edibles, tinctures/sprays and oil concentrates.
 The effects of Ingesting can take anywhere from 15 minutes to 2 hours and varies widely from user to user.
 The Respect Wellness products Night Sky & Manopause Balance are ingested sub-lingually.